sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-29.md

 0.25000000000000083
 ```

-The `integral-simpson` gives much more accuracy for the same number of step.
+The `integral-simpson` gives much more accuracy for the same number of steps.